-Hurricane Shutters Cost and Types
+A 2025 Guide on Hurricane Shutters Cost and Types

-According to the National Oceanic and Atmospheric Administration (NOAA), in 2023, hurricanes caused the most damage of all types of storms in the U.S., totaling over $1.3 trillion.
+According to the National Oceanic and Atmospheric Administration (NOAA), in 2024, hurricanes Helene, Milton, and Beryl caused the most damage in that order of all the types of natural disasters in the U.S., totaling over $1.2 billion.
 Unfortunately, if you live in a coastal area, there isn’t a great deal you can do to avoid hurricanes.
 Instead, you can learn how to prepare for hurricanes and protect your property.

 Investing in hurricane shutters for your home or business is one of the best ways to accomplish this.

-Installing this type of heavy-duty storm shutters for your windows or doors provides more than adequate protection.
-Not only will it reduce the risk of injury from broken glass and debris, but it can also strengthen and protect the interior of your home from strong winds.
+Installing these heavy-duty storm shutters on your windows or doors provides more than adequate storm protection.
+They will reduce the risk of injury from broken glass and debris and strengthen and protect the interior of your home from strong winds.

-However, many assume hurricane shutter costs are beyond their price range and unattainable.
+However, many assume automated hurricane shutter costs are beyond their price range and unattainable.
 Fortunately, with such a wide variety of hurricane shutters, there is undoubtedly a style of rolling shutters to suit your budget and needs.

 How Much Do Hurricane Shutters Cost on Average?